Skip to content

 Please note, courses which require an interview or portfolio submission take longer to make an offer.

-You have approximately eight weeks to accept your offer and you will receive a reminder email four weeks after the original offer was made.
+You’ll receive your offer by email and can check the details in the applicant portal.
+You have eight weeks to accept your offer and you will receive a reminder email before your offer expires.

-If the offer is not accepted in this timescale, the application is automatically withdrawn.
+If the offer is not accepted in this timescale, it is automatically withdrawn.
 Offers can be reinstated after withdrawal if requested, as long as there is still space on the course.

 We use guidance from UKCISA to help assess your fee status (i.e. whether you're eligible for Home or International fees).